Skip to content

 })

-Sometimes, you may want to check whether a Deferred has been completed without causing the fiber to suspend.
-To achieve this, you can use the Deferred.poll method.
-Here's how it works:
+Sometimes, you might need to check if a deferred has been completed without suspending the fiber.
+This can be done using the Deferred.poll method.
+Here’s how it works:

-• If the Deferred is not yet completed, it returns None.
+• If the Deferred is incomplete, it returns None.

-• If the Deferred is completed, it returns Some, which contains the result or error.
+• If the Deferred is complete, it returns Some, which contains the result or error.

-Additionally, you can use the Deferred.isDone method, which returns an Effect<boolean>.
-This effect evaluates to true if the Deferred is already completed, allowing you to quickly check the completion status.
+Additionally, you can use the Deferred.isDone function to check if a deferred has been completed.
+This method returns an Effect<boolean>, which evaluates to true if the Deferred is completed, allowing you to quickly check its state.

 import { Effect, Deferred } from "effect"